 After wiping the sleep from your eyes, take a stroll to the on-site restaurant for an inclusive breakfast of a small fruit plate, juice, hot beverage, and a warm meal, which is only offered to cottage guests.
 My breakfast choice was an omelette stuffed with callaloo, onions, tomatoes, and cheese with sides of bacon and buttered toast.
 I sh!t you not, possibly one of the best omelettes I’ve ever had!

-Dining with ambiance at The Blue Ridge Restaurant
+Dining Ambiance at The Blue Ridge Restaurant

 As the day progresses, you may choose to sample items from the framed menu which is standard for both lunch and dinner.
 The last time I visited I enjoyed the Smoked Pork Chop in Guava Glaze with a side of the popular Blue Ridge Mac and Cheese, this time I wanted to try something (actually, a few things) different.
 First up was a whole new meaning to Popcorn Shrimp, served with BBQ sauce, and Bacon-wrapped Plantain with Cilantro Sauce.
 Both tasty starters were enough to tease and have you wanting more, as appetizers are supposed to.